Conservative Success is based on two things: You forgetting their sorry history, and swallowing down these whoppers!

-Today we can clearly see by the real passions of our nation - consumption, mindless entertainment, and perpetual militarism - that America is far from being a Christian Nation.
-How many millions of "Christians" spread out across America are fixated not to the words and ways of Jesus, but can't wait to get out of church and back to their favorite reality-TV shows, starring strange people with names like Snookie and P-Fuddy... or the Big Game!
+Today we can clearly see by the real passions of our nation - consumption, mindless entertainment, gun obsession and perpetual militarism - that America is far from being a Christian Nation.
+How many millions of "Christians" spread out across America on Sunday morning are fixated not to the words and ways of Jesus, but can't wait to get out of church and back to their favorite reality-TV shows, starring strange people with names like Snookie and P-Fuddy... or the Big Game!
 Indeed, speaking of sports, if you want final proof of the mind and heart of America, consider the simple fact that not a single major sports team (pro or college) calls itself the "Christians."
 We have Lions and Tigers and Bears and Indians and Patriots and Pirates and Rockets and all manner of other weird monikers (the Hoyas!), but not even one team of Christians.
 Even that vaunted Catholic university, Notre Dame, calls itself not the Christians but the "Irish," famous for being the hard-fighting, hard-drinking, very last pagans of Europe to adopt Christianity.
 Even down South, the Bible Belt, it's football that dominates communal attention and consciousness, not the Lord.
 Yes it's true that on Christmas Day some 60 million pious Christians go to church.
 That sounds impressive, until we remember that 100 million Americans watch the Super Bowl each year!
 How pathetic all of these facts for those who believe they live in a Christian nation.

-Actually, in its entire history about the only time America has wandered into actual Jesus ideological territory is when it has attempted to care for and expand the rights and dignity of those disenfranchised and abused: the poor, women, children, people of color, Native Americans, immigrants, gay and lesbian and transgender, the sick, the elderly, the physically handicapped, the mentally impaired: in other words those outsiders that Jesus called the "meek" who would "inherit the world."
-America has a group name for them: "We the People."
+Actually, in its entire history about the only time America has wanders into actual Jesus ideological territory is when it has attempted to care for and expand the rights and dignity of those disenfranchised and abused: slaves, the poor, women, children, people of color, Native Americans, immigrants, gay and lesbian and transgender, the sick, the elderly, the physically handicapped, the mentally impaired: in other words those outsiders that Jesus called the "meek" who would "inherit the world."
+America has a name for them: "We the People."

 But wait!
 That can't be right!
 These are the very people that the "Christians" who scream loudest about America being a "Christian nation" can't stand!
 These "Christians" never seem to take issue with the continuing exploitation, subjugation and prejudice directed at the people who made up Jesus' original flock.
-Nor do they ever condemn the greed, the gluttony, the rampant consumerism, the vacuousness, the jingoism, the machismo, the obsession with guns, the militarism, the violence, the injustice, the stupidity, the immorality of so much of Americanism.
+Nor do they ever condemn the greed, the gluttony, the rampant consumerism, the vacuousness, the jingoism, the machismo, the gun crazies, the militarism, the violence, the injustice, the stupidity, the immorality of so much of Americanism.
 They seem to have Jesus' essential message precisely back asswards!
-The truth is, of course: these people are not Christians, in the sense of behavior that Jesus emphasized.
-They are more like the Pharisees, and the rabble that at Jesus' trial would have been screaming "Release Barabbas!" and "Long Live Caesar!"
+The truth is, of course: these people are not Christians in the sense of behavior that Jesus emphasized*.
+They are actually more like the Pharisees, and the rabble that at Jesus' trial would have been screaming "Release Barabbas!" and "Long Live Caesar!"